AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

 1. Checks performed on file format
 1. click send

-+ link to preview & test section
+add link to preview & test section

 **questions:**
 * no substitution from file available?